Abraham Zelmanov

-Abraham Zelmanov (May 15, 1913 – February 2, 1987), was a prominent scientist working in the General Theory of Relativity and cosmology.
+Abraham Zelmanov (May 15, 1913 – February 2, 1987) was a Soviet scientist working in the General Theory of Relativity and cosmology.
 He first constructed, in 1944, the complete mathematical method to calculate physical observable quantities in the General Theory of Relativity (the theory of chronometric invariants).
-Applying the mathematical apparatus, in the 1940s, he established the basics of the theory of inhomogeneous anisotropic universe, where he determined specific kinds of all cosmological models — scenarios of evolution — which could be theoretically conceivable for a truly inhomogeneous and anisotropic Universe in the framework of Einstein's theory.
+Applying the mathematical apparatus, in the 1940s, he established the basics of the theory of inhomogeneous anisotropic universe, where he determined specific kinds of all cosmological models—scenarios of evolution—which could be theoretically conceivable for a truly inhomogeneous and anisotropic Universe in the framework of Einstein's theory.

-Biography
+Life

 Abraham Leonidovich Zelmanov was born on May 15, 1913, in Poltava Gubernya of the Russian Empire.
 His father was a Judaic religious scientist, a specialist in comments on Torah and Kabbalah.
-In 1937 Zelmanov completed his education at the Mechanical Mathematical Department of Moscow University.
-After 1937 he was a research-student at the Sternberg Astronomical Institute in Moscow, where he presented his dissertation in 1944.
-In 1953 he was arrested for "cosmopolitism" in Joseph Stalin's campaign against Jews.
+In 1937, Zelmanov completed his education at the Mechanical Mathematical Department of Moscow University.
+After 1937, he was a research-student at the Sternberg Astronomical Institute in Moscow, where he presented his dissertation in 1944.
+In 1953, he was arrested for "cosmopolitism" in Joseph Stalin's campaign against Jews.
 However, as soon as Stalin died, Zelmanov was set free, after some months of imprisonment.
 For several decades Zelmanov and his paralyzed parents lived in a room in a flat shared with neighbours.
 He took everyday care of his parents, so they lived into old age.
-Only in the 1970s did he obtain a personal municipal flat.
+In the 1970s, he obtained a personal municipal flat.
 He was married three times.
-Zelmanov worked on the academic staff of the Sternberg Astronomical Institute all his life, until his death on the winter's day, 2 February 1987.
+Zelmanov worked on the academic staff of the Sternberg Astronomical Institute all his life, until his death on 2 February 1987.

-Life and scientific creation

-He was very thin in physique, like an Indian yogi, rather shorter than average, and a very delicate man.
-From his appearance it was possible to think that his life and thoughts were rather ordinary or uninteresting.
-However, in acquaintance with him and his scientific discussions in friendly company one formed another opinion about him.
-Those were discussions with a great scientist and humanist who reasoned in a very unorthodox way.
-Sometimes we thought that we were not speaking with a contemporary scientist of the 20th century, but some famous philosopher from Classical Greece or the Middle Ages.
-So the themes of those discussions are eternal — the interior of the Universe, the place of a human being in the Universe, the nature of space and time.